-We are a small, boutique builder who has more of an emphasis on quality (and customer service) rather than quantity.
-We do not take on more than we can handle, which is achieved by capping our monthly site starts to ensure a consistent and manageable workflow, while having a non-rigid, flexible approach to building.
+We are a small, custom builder who has more of an emphasis on quality and customer service rather than quantity.
+We do not take on more than we can handle, which is achieved by capping our volume of work.
+This ensures a high level of quality and customer satisfaction.

 Where do you build?

-We design and build homes and developments in Melbourne’s inner suburbs, eastern corridor, bayside suburbs and Mornington Peninsula.
+We design and build homes on the Mornington Peninsula and surrounding suburbs.
 Get in touch to find out if we build in your area.

 How do you guarantee a high level of quality?

-Unlike many custom home builders in Melbourne, each home is overseen by our Managing Director, who is a qualified carpenter and expert builder, with extensive technical knowledge and whom has a very keen eye for detail.
-Every home is first signed off by Matt to ensure it meets his exacting standards, before the keys reach your hands.
+Unlike many other custom builders in Melbourne, each of our homes are overseen by our Managing Director, who is a qualified carpenter and expert builder.
+Matt has extensive technical knowledge and a very keen eye for detail.
+Each home is first signed off by Matt to ensure it meets his exacting standards, before the keys reach your hands.